jtesta/k8s_spoofilizer/README.md

 ## Forging ServiceAccount Tokens

-The following command will forge an token for the `deployment-controller` ServiceAccount in the `kube-system` namespace:
+The following command will forge a token for the `deployment-controller` ServiceAccount in the `kube-system` namespace:
 ```
 $ ./k8s_spoofilizer.py --forge-sa-token kube-system/deployment-controller key_dir/
-Found UID in cache for kube-system/deployment-controller: ed0192c9-6764-46c8-9a4d-7210253782dd
+[+] Found UID in cache for kube-system/deployment-controller: ed0192c9-6764-46c8-9a4d-7210253782dd

 Unsigned & unencoded JWT:
 {